 Dr. Anthony Brown was born in Omaha Nebraska to a military family and raised in Germany, Hawaii, and Florida.
 His undergraduate education was at Florida State University where he majored in Athletic Training.
 He attended medical school at New York Medical College in Westchester County New York graduating in 2008.
 He then completed his medical internship and general neurology residency at the University of Texas Health Science Center in San Antonio where he had the distinction of serving as chief resident for two years.

 Dr. Brown then served as an active duty neurologist for the Unites States Air Force at Eglin Air Force Base in northwest Florida from 2012-2016 serving as a General Neurologist and regional director of traumatic brain injury services for active duty combat personnel.
-Dr. Brown is a board certified general neurologist and holds a special interest in the treatment of headache disorders, multiple sclerosis, and the treatment of neurologic disease with botulinum toxin.
+Dr. Brown is a board certified general neurologist and holds a special interest in the treatment of headache disorders, Parkinson's disease, and the treatment of neurologic disease with botulinum toxin.

 Dr. Brown joined Florida Neurology Group in 2016.
 He enjoys surfing, paddle boarding, and exercise.
 He lives with his wife and three young sons.